WeirdMidas/AetherAtlas/README.md

-LB = Launch Boost, used to start apps by giving them an initial boost when opening DP = Disable packing, spreads threads when starting apps, further reducing startup time LBS = Maintains the performance gained by previous launches to maintain fixed frequencies LBR = Resumes an app that is in RAM (such as in the recents tab), reducing possible errors such as the app flashing after returning from the recents tab.
+LB = Launch Boost, used to start apps by giving them an initial boost when opening DP = Disable packing, spreads threads when starting apps, further reducing startup time LBS = Maintains the performance gained by previous launches to maintain fixed frequencies LBR = Resumes an app that is in RAM (such as in the recents tab), reducing possible errors such as the app flashing after returning from the recents tab

 List of compatible SOCs: